Coupled Depth Learning: Experiments

 First, we assess the advantage of training separate models for different row-blocks of the image.
 As discussed, for RCL we subdivided the image into 8 non-overlapping blocks of 16 rows and trained a distinct model for each block.
 We now take a look at the impact of using a single model as opposed to the multi-model setting.
 In order to construct an equally powerful single model, we construct a $8\times512$-sized RBF descriptor to train the single-model regressor.
 However, we found that this yields consistently inferior results compared to the multi-model, e.g., the RMSE on NYUv2 is $0.8213$ versus the $0.8025$ of RCL.

 In order to show the importance of estimating the global depth before the local refinement, we tried training a variant of RCL that does not include the global estimate $d_{ij}^{G\ua}$ in the feature vector of Eq.~\ref{eq:localfeature}.
 Effectively this model uses only the local hypercolumn vector to directly regress the depth of each pixel.
 This results in dramatically worse accuracy: the RMSE error on NYUv2 is 1.1211 instead to $0.8025$!
-This furthers validates our belief that a good method for depth estimation requires a really strong global model.
+This furthers validates our belief that a good method for local depth estimation requires a really strong global model used as a guidance for further refinement.